 This the second in a series of articles examining issues raised in recent legal ethics opinions, such as State Bar of California Opinion CAL 2015-193, addressing an attorney’s duty of competence as it relates to e-discovery and electronically stored information (ESI).

-In sum, the California ethics opinion states that attorneys unfamiliar with e-discovery must either: 1) acquire sufficient learning and skill before handing matters involving e-discovery; 2) associate with or consult with technical consultants or competent counsel; or 3) decline the representation if e-discovery issues are implicated.
+In sum, the California ethics opinion states that attorneys unfamiliar with e-discovery must either: 1) acquire sufficient learning and skill before handling matters involving e-discovery; 2) associate with or consult with technical consultants or competent counsel, or 3) decline the representation if e-discovery issues are implicated.

 The opinion states that lawyers with cases involving e-discovery must be able to handle certain e-discovery tasks either by themselves or in association with co-counsel or e-discovery consultants.
 The tasks, which are discussed in this series of articles, are: